Chapter 4. References

 QR4.8.1 Active Not Inert

-The standard model has no null particle so it sees empty space as empty but modern physics doesn’t support this view.
-In quantum theory, quantum fields are alive with quantum activity that is entirely spontaneous, so we can’t predict when a physical event will occur and these fluctuations occur at mind-boggling speeds of 10-24 second or less (Wilczek, 2008) p74.
-That all physical events result from interactions between constantly active quantum fields explains why the world we see is constantly active and the Casimir effect shows that even space is a seething cauldron of quantum events.
+The standard model has no null particle, so it sees empty space as empty, but the evidence denies this view.
+In quantum theory, quantum events occur spontaneously, so we can’t predict where or when a physical event will occur.
+And these fluctuations occur at mind-boggling speeds, each taking a million, million, millionth of second or less (Wilczek, 2008), p74.
+That all physical events result from constantly active quantum events suggests that our world is constantly active not inert.
+As the Casimir effect shows, even empty space is a seething cauldron of quantum events.

 Next